oldscienceguy/PebbleSDR/README.md

 Not functional

 ###AGC
 Fast, Medium, Slow, Long, Off.
-Level can be adjusted with slider next to drop down.
-Acts as a kind of RF gain if needed.
+The AGC threshold level can be adjusted with the slider next to drop down.
+When AGC is OFF, this acts as an IF gain.

 ###Squelch
-Non-sophisticated based on volume levels.
+Based on relative signal strength.

 ###Volume / Mute
-As expected
+Adjusts local volume from zero to whatever the computer volume is set to.
+This does not change the computer volume level.

 ###Power
-As expected
+Toggle 'power' on/off.

 ###Record
 Click to record whatever is currently displayed.
 A wav file will automatically be created in the PebbleRecordings directory.
 Pebble recordings store all the incomgin I/Q data.
 When played back (Device/File) the result is exactly as when recorded.
 Pebble also stored other data such as mode so if you record CW, you get CW when you play it back.
 These files are stored as .wav files, but since they have I/Q data you will just hear noise if you play them back with other software.